South American Plate

 The South American Plate is the smallest major plate

-The South American plate is a major plate that includes the continent of South America and a large portion of the Atlantic Ocean.
+The South American Plate is a major plate that includes the continent of South America and a large portion of the Atlantic Ocean.

-At the west side of South America, it experiences devastating earthquakes due to the convergent plate tectonic boundaries.
+On the west side of South America, it experiences devastating earthquakes due to the convergent plate tectonic boundaries.

 But the eastern edge lies in the Atlantic Ocean at a divergent plate boundary.
 Along the African Plate boundary, these two plate boundaries pull apart from each other.
-This diverging plate motion creates some of the youngest oceanic crust on the planet.
+This diverging plate motion creates some of the youngest oceanic crusts on the planet.

-At about 43,600,000 km2 in size, it’s smallest major plate on Earth.
+At about 43,600,000 km2 in size, it’s the smallest major plate on Earth.